masterpointio/masterpoint.io/content/updates/terralith-monolithic-terraform-architecture.md

 At first glance, a Terralith might seem like a good idea.
 It simplifies the initial setup and is easy to manage.
 You don’t have to worry about running multiple `tf apply` commands, splitting configurations, or managing multiple states.
 Everything is in one place which makes it easy to navigate, modify, and deploy.

 However, as your infrastructure grows, the Terralith approach becomes problematic.
-Let’s examine why.
+Let's examine some of the reasons why.
 1. [Complexities with the 3 M’s: Multi-Environment, Multi-Region, Multi-Account](#complexities-with-the-3-ms-multi-environment-multi-region-multi-account)
 2. [Collaborating in a Terralith](#collaborating-in-a-terralith)
 3. [State File Bloat -> Plans + Applies Slow Down](#state-file-bloat-plans-and-applies-slow-down)